 The city of Caesarea had originally been centered on an even more ancient acropolis.
 In the fourth century AD, a new city was built on the nearby plains around a church and monastery built by St. Basil the Great, the bishop of Caesarea.

-Saint Macrina the Younger was another remarkable product of Cappadocia who figured large in Byzantine Christianity, devoting her life to God after the death of her betrothed.
+Saint Macrina the Younger was another remarkable product of Cappadocia who figured prominently in Byzantine Christianity, devoting her life to God after the death of her betrothed.

 Among her nine siblings were two of the three Cappadocian Fathers, her younger brothers Basil the Great, whose writings were said to be second only to the scriptures in formulating the theology of the early Christian Church, and Gregory of Nyssa; her other brothers included Peter of Sebaste and the famous Christian jurist Naucratius.

 Because they were living in such a volatile region, the Cappadocian Greeks created elaborate underground cities in the volcanic formations of eastern Cappadocia and would take refuge in them during times of danger.
-The Cappadocian Greeks hid in these rock-cut underground towns from many raiders over the next millennium, from 9th century Arab invaders to 11th century Turkish conquerors to 15th century Mongols.
+The Cappadocian Greeks hid in these rock-cut underground towns from many raiders over the next millennium, inclduing from 9th century Arab invaders, 11th century Turkish conquerors, and 15th century Mongols.

-“In these locations, one can feel the strong spirituality that has always marked Orthodox Christianity and can understand how the early founders of Christianity sought to communicate with and understand God.”
+“In these locations, one can feel the strong spirituality that has always marked Orthodox Christianity and can understand how the early founders of Christianity sought to communicate with and understand God,” said Dalgeorgas.

 Incredibly, as late as the 20th century, the local Cappadocian Greeks were still using the underground cities as refuges (Greek: καταφύγια) from periodic waves of Ottoman persecution.
 The most famous of these ancient underground cities are in the Cappadocian Greek villages of Anaku-Inegi (Ανακού) and Malakopi-Melagob (Μαλακοπή).